YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time/MUPIP Error: This indicates that YottaDB could not open the specified replication instance file because it was not properly closed on the cluster node yyyy.

-Action: Issue MUPIP RUNDOWN command on the cluster node.
-A YottaDB process or, replication server on that node may have been terminated by a method other than MUPIP STOP.
+Action: Issue the MUPIP RUNDOWN command on the cluster node.
+A YottaDB process or replication server on that node may have been terminated by a method other than MUPIP STOP.
 If MUPIP RUNDOWN with no parameters fails, try MUPIP RUNDOWN region * with an appropriate global directory.

 ------------------------
 REPLSRCEXITERR